 At the heart of the experiment is the Nuxt.js framework.
 Nuxt is a framework for creating universal Vue.js applications and in many ways it feels like working on a WordPress theme.
 It has a folder for your pages/templates, a hook API, support for plugins and components (or template parts if your thinking WordPress).
 Nuxt follows a philosophy of convention over configuration, drop Vue components in their respective folders and Nuxt will bind everything together.

 This fairly rigid structure is important to the framework as it allows it to operate in three distinct modes:

 - Single page application (SPA) — Run as a regular Vue web app

-- Server Side Rendered (SSR) – For each request, pre-render the application in a server and send that back to the client
+- Server Side Rendered (SSR) — For each request, pre-render the application on the server and send that back to the client

 - Static (Generated) — Pre-render the application once during build, and then serve it as an SPA

 I was personally interested in the static (generated) and SPA modes which would allow me to host the interface in isolation to WordPress and without the need for Node.js hosting.
 This would allow me to make use of some of the free static hosting options out there like GitHub pages or surge.sh.

 Out of the box Nuxt supports routing (vue router), a store (vuex), filters (core vue 2) and meta data (vue-meta).
 I added some additional plugins for progressive web app (PWA) features, animation, lazy loading, keyboard navigation, sitemap generation and axios.

 After some experimentation I discovered that Nuxt didn’t quite work as I expected to.
 A statically generated version of the site only loads statically for the initial page load, the app is then bootstrapped and runs client side, making API requests back to the WordPress API.
 This is probably fine in most circumstances but I wanted to have a version of the site served over Dat (the peer to peer web) and would rather that it didn’t need the API.
 I was looking for a truly static site.